Some public printing highlights:

 For students: Color printing charges may be paid in cash or posted to your Library account.
 Any unpaid color printing charges will be forwarded to Student Financial Services in December and May.

 For faculty/staff: Charges may be paid in cash or journaled to your department.

 What features are available to me?

 With the web interface, available at this website: http://papercut.wellesley.edu:9191/user, you can precisely track your printing usage over the course of a semester.
 PaperCut can display your printing trends, environment impact, job history, jobs you have submitted for release and more.
 Due to privacy concerns, PaperCut does not store the actual print jobs after they are released to the printer.
-In addition, this web portal allows for direct document upload without the need to add a printer.

 How long do I have between printing a document and releasing it?